Kelly Bensimon Says ‘RHONY’ Almost Cost Her The Ability To Provide For Girls

 “Let’s get ‘crazy and scary’ and send a box of #tampons to our local pantry for women who can’t afford them. #RHONY Bravo.
 Let get crazy supportive of women!”
 Kelly Bensimon revealed on Twitter.

-What do you think of Kelly Bensimon’s claims that Bravo made a mistake with her, which almost cost her the ability to care for her two daughters?
+What do you think of Kelly Bensimon’s claims that Bravo made a mistake with her and almost cost her the ability to care for her two daughters?

 [Featured Image by Mike Coppola/Getty Images]